carlostaguilar/carlostaguilar/README.md

 # 💫 About Me:
 Hello!
 I'm a Java Developer with over 3 years of experience, specializing in the financial sector.
 I'm passionate about leveraging technology to solve complex problems and continuously push the boundaries of what's possible.<br><br>Currently, I'm dedicated to expanding my knowledge and skills through ongoing studies and challenging myself with new projects.
-I believe in the power of continuous learning and staying up-to-date with the latest industry trends.<br><br>On my GitHub, you'll find a collection of my work, showcasing my journey in software development.
-Feel free to explore, contribute, or reach out if you have any questions or opportunities for collaboration.
+I believe in the power of continuous learning and staying up-to-date with the latest industry trends.<br><br>

 ## 🌐 Socials: